 The pledged funds are restricted to:

-- Hospital expenses not covered by insurance or any other means for the families in “Fund the Match”
+- Hospital expenses not covered by insurance or any other means for the families through Kids Beating Cancer’s “Fund the Match” program

 - Medical expenses related to getting the child to transplant